 Do you have a retirement age in mind?

-Be sure to check if the retirement age you have in mind is the one on your pension plans and update this if it is different.
-This detail may seem unimportant but the age you have on your plan can affect investment choices the nearer you get to it.
+Your retirement date may seem like an unimportant detail, but the age you have on your plan can affect investment choices the nearer you get to it.
 And remember if you’ve moved jobs a few times you may have more than one pension to keep up to date.

-Being clear about your retirement age and then working out the size of savings pot you’ll need before you’ll be comfortable leaving work behind can be really motivating.
+Being clear about your retirement age and then working out the size of the savings pot you’ll need before you’ll be comfortable leaving work behind can be really motivating.

 What sort of retirement lifestyle would you like to enjoy?
 Will your mortgage and other debts be paid off?
 Do you plan to travel and spend some of your hard-earned savings?
 How much money do you need to retire?

 The answers to these and many other questions are very important when it comes to working out what you’ll need by way of an income every year.
-They’re also worth discussing with whoever you hope to spend your retirement with.
+They’re also worth discussing with whoever you plan to spend your retirement with.

-The Retirement Living Standards published by the Pensions and Lifetime Savings Association give a helpful starting point when retirement planning.
+The Retirement Living Standards, published by the Pensions and Lifetime Savings Association, give a helpful starting point when retirement planning.

 When you have an idea of the kind of lifestyle you’d like and the income you’d need to pay for that, the next step is to see whether your savings can support this.